OpenOCL/OpenOCL/README.md

 ## Build status

-2019/02/27: The development branch is currently not building due to major developments.
+2019/02/27: The development branch is currently not building due to major developments in the C++ backend.
+For the C++ implementation see the ocl-cpp the repository.

 | master | develop |
 |:------:|:-------:|